department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/agnostic-and-neutral-language.md

 ### We avoid “click,” “press,” and “tap”

 People can use several different types of interactions for the same task.
-So, we use “select” instead of “click,” “press,” or “tap”:
+So, we use “select” instead of “click,” “press,” or “tap.”

+Examples:

--	Buttons: Use “Select Submit,” not “Tap the Submit button”
+-	In buttons, use “Select Submit” instead of “Tap the Submit button”
--	Links and navigation: Use “Select My VA,” not “Click on My VA”
+-	In links and navigation, use “Select My VA” instead of “Click on My VA”
--	Phone extensions: Use “Select 1”, not “Press 1”
+-	In phone extensions, use “Select 1” instead of “Press 1”

 ### We avoid directional language

 Content won’t always be in the same place on a screen for all users, so we avoid directional language in instructions.
 For example, different screen sizes on mobile devices, different assistive devices, and different text size settings can all affect the placement of content.

 <div class="do-dont">
 <div class="do-dont__do">